lDuang/react-new/README.md

-# My React ProJect in dev.
+# My React ProJect in Main.